MicrosoftDocs/visualstudio-docs/docs/python/quickstart-05-python-visual-studio-open-folder.md

 ---

 # Quickstart: Open and run Python code in a folder
+::: moniker range="vs-2019"
 Once you've [installed Python support in Visual Studio 2019](installing-python-support-in-visual-studio.md), it's easy to run existing Python code in Visual Studio 2019 without creating a Visual Studio project.
+::: moniker-end
+::: moniker range =">=vs-2022"
+Once you've [installed Python support in Visual Studio 2022](installing-python-support-in-visual-studio.md), it's easy to run existing Python code in Visual Studio 2022 without creating a Visual Studio project.
 > [!Note]
 > Visual Studio 2017 and earlier require you to create a Visual Studio project to run Python code, which you can easily do using a built-in project template.
-See [Quickstart: Create a Python project from existing code](quickstart-01-python-in-visual-studio-project-from-existing-code.md)
+See [Quickstart: Create a Python project from existing code](quickstart-01-python-in-visual-studio-project-from-existing-code.md).
+::: moniker-end

 1. For this walkthrough, you can use any folder with Python code that you like.
 To follow along with the example shown here, clone the gregmalcolm/python_koans GitHub repository to your computer using the command `git clone https://github.com/gregmalcolm/python_koans` in an appropriate folder.